You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-If you apply for a hearing aid from the NHS it will be free.
+In the UK a limited range of Hearing Aids are provided by the NHS for free.
+The hearing aids are provided depending on your need and you will probably not get a choice of which type of hearing aid you are given.
 You will not be charged for repair works and batteries.
 However, be aware that the hearing aids are provided as a loan and not as a gift.
 You will not own the hearing aid.
 Also, if the NHS hearing aids incur any damage, you may well be charged repair or replacement.
 It may also take time to receive your hearing aid.
+Your first point of contact should be your GP who will refer you to the local audiology department.

 Guidance from the NHS states that "If you don't mind paying for treatment, you can choose to go to a private hearing aid provider directly."